yaegashi/msgraph.go/README.md

 - [x] Provide easy way to generate pointers to literals
 - [x] Provide easy way to generate pointers to constants
 - [x] Provide easy way to add queries like `$expand` `$select` `$filter`
+- [x] Every request method should take a ctx as the first arg for better control
 - [ ] Online API docs (the output is too big for godoc.org to handle)
 - [ ] Unit tests
 - [x] CI